 The Commission may carry out controls and monitoring on the implementation of the EU Guarantee by means of financial statements provided by the Implementing Partner, and may, where appropriate, perform on-the-spot checks on the Financial (Sub-)Intermediaries or Final Recipients on representative and/or risk-based samples of transactions.
 The Implementing Partner shall contribute to any such controls and monitoring by the Commission by providing all relevant information and documentation related to the implementation of this Agreement reasonably requested by the Commission.

-OLAF may carry out investigations, including on-the-spot checks and inspections, in accordance with the provisions and procedures laid down in Regulation (EU, Euratom) No 883/2013 of the European Parliament and of the Council, Council Regulation (Euratom, EC) No 2185/96 and Council Regulation (EC, Euratom) No 2988/95, in order to protect the financial interests of the EU, with a view to establishing whether there has been fraud, corruption or any other illegal activity affecting the financial interests of the EU in connection with any InvestEU Operation or Operation.
+OLAF may carry out investigations, including on-the-spot checks and inspections, in accordance with the provisions and procedures laid down in Regulation (EU, Euratom) No 883/2013 of the European Parliament and of the Council, Council Regulation (Euratom, EC) No 2185/96 and Council Regulation (EC, Euratom) No 2988/95, as may be amended, supplemented or substituted from time to time, in order to protect the financial interests of the EU, with a view to establishing whether there has been fraud, corruption or any other illegal activity affecting the financial interests of the EU in connection with any InvestEU Operation or Operation.

 Where such illegal activities are proven, the Implementing Partner shall take appropriate recovery or other action (taking into account the nature of the Financial Product under which the Operation in question is implemented) in relation to the relevant Operation in accordance with its rules, policies and procedures.